Azraeldos/laInternship/README.md

 # Quick start

-This repo has two runnable parts:
+This repository has two runnable parts:

 - core: a small script at `core/robot.py`
 - mcpAI: a FastAPI app and a plan-runner (`mcpAI/app.py`, `mcpAI/robotAI.py`, `mcpAI/plan.json`)